srph/angularjs-structure-styleguide/README.md

 Do not forget that this is a personal, opinionated structure styleguide.
 Although I have been using an almost-similar structure in production, your structure will vary on your project (team size, etc) from time-to-time.
 Make sure to keep it simple.

 It is *always* better to create feature-based instead of role-based structure.
 Because role-based structure will always be harder to write, read, and maintain.

+**If you cannot grasp the idea, do not use the style guide**.
+It probably won't make sense.

 [Back to top](#table-of-contents)